 How to migrate website from wordpress.com to Namecheap

-In order to migrate your website hosted with wordpress.com you will need to export the .xml file which contains your pages, posts, comments and file attachments.
+In order to migrate your website hosted with wordpress.com to Namecheap’s Shared Hosting or EasyWP service, you’ll need to export the .xml file which contains your pages, posts, comments, and file attachments.

 NOTE 1: Your website theme will not be imported.
 You will need to install one anew.